codahale/veil-go/README.md

 Full details and documentation for all the Veil protocols can be found in the [`pkg/veil/internal`](https://github.com/codahale/veil/tree/main/pkg/veil/internal) directory.

-#### `veil.atkem`
+#### `veil.hpke`

-`veil.atkem` implements an authenticated `C(1e, 2s, ECC DH)` tagged key encapsulation mechanism with ristretto255 and STROBE.
+`veil.hpke` implements an authenticated `C(1e, 2s, ECC DH)` key encapsulation mechanism with ristretto255 and STROBE.
 It provides authentication, sender forward security (i.e. if the sender's private key is compromised, the messages they sent remain confidential), as well as the novel property of sending no values in cleartext: the ephemeral public key is encrypted with the static shared secret before sending.
-In addition, it includes a tag input which is used as authenticated data.

 #### `veil.mres`

 `veil.mres` implements the multi-recipient encryption system for encrypted Veil messages.

-Messages begin with a set of `veil.atkem`-encrypted headers containing copies of the data encryption key, the length of the encrypted headers, and an ephemeral verification key.
+Messages begin with a set of `veil.hpke`-encrypted headers containing copies of the data encryption key, the length of the encrypted headers, and an ephemeral verification key.
 Next, the message is encrypted with STROBE using the data encryption key.
 Finally, a `veil.schnorr` signature of the entire ciphertext created with the ephemeral signing key is appended.